-The East Metro District Office is a sprawling complex alongside Interstate 94 on Oakdale.
-Shared with the Department of Transportation, the building is serviceable, but nothing fancy.
-Cade parked his unmarked Chevy Impala next a deer damaged cruiser.
+The East Metro District Office of the Minnesota State Patrol was housed in a sprawling complex alongside Interstate 94 in Oakdale.
+Shared with the Department of Transportation, the building was serviceable, but by no means fancy.
+Cade parked the unmarked Chevy Impala next to a deer-damaged cruiser.
 In Minnesota, deer crashes were not uncommon.
-In fact, Cade was recently called to the scene of a trooper—in his first shift in a brand new Patrol cruiser—who had hit a deer while traveling 120 miles an hour.
-As one might guess, the deer was vaporized and the cruiser totaled.
-The trooper fortunately was unhurt and back on the road the very next day—in an older Crown Vic this time.
+In fact, Cade had recently been called to an accident scene where a trooper—in his first shift in a brand-new Patrol cruiser—had hit a deer while traveling 120 miles an hour.
+As one might guess, the deer was obliterated and the cruiser totaled.
+Fortunately, the trooper was unhurt and back on the road the very next day—in an older Crown Vic.

-Nick Javier, a trooper built lower to the ground than most law enforcement officers Cade had come across, was chatting up a brunette admin.
-“Hey Cade, the captain’s been asking for you.
+Nick Javier, a trooper built lower to the ground than most law enforcement officers Cade had come across, chatted with another trooper.
+“Hey Cade, the captain’s asking for you.
 Her first day here and she’s already looking for trouble.”

-Cade paused and walked back to the pair addressing the pretty admin, who had several inches over the shorter trooper.
-“Keep an eye on this boy,” he said nodding to Javier.
-“Did you know Nick’s the only trooper that you can see his feet in his driver’s license photo?”
+“That’s what I heard.”
+Cade paused and walked back to the pair.
+“Keep an eye on this boy,” he said nodding down to Javier.
+“Did you know Nick’s the only trooper who’s short enough you can see his feet in his driver’s license photo?”

-They were both laughing as Cade continued to the back where the captain’s office was located.
+They both laughed as Cade continued to the back where the captain’s office was located.
 He’d heard Capt.
-Rejene had worked her way up the ranks, after starting her law enforcement career out of state in Charlotte.
+Rejene had worked her way up through the ranks, after starting her law enforcement career out of state in Charlotte.
 Most recently, she’d been in charge of the Patrol’s Rochester district.
 This was her first day in her new position.

-Her office door was closed, the previous occupant’s name still stenciled on the smoked glass: Capt.
+The office’s previous occupant’s name was still stenciled on the smoked glass: Capt.
 Dickey.
-Cade had been more than happy to see that officious prick transferred away in the aftermath of the multi-million dollar theft from patrol headquarters.
-Which coincidently, had been the case that had made Cade Dawkins a household name in the twin Cities.
-At least for the several weeks the media had been interested, before moving on to greener pastures.
+Cade was more than happy to see that officious prick transferred away in the aftermath of the multimillion-dollar theft from patrol headquarters.
+Which, coincidently, was the case that made Cade Dawkins a household name in the Twin Cities.
+The story had received national attention—at least for the several weeks the media had been interested before they moved onto greener pastures.

-Cade knocked lightly and pushed open the door.
+Cade knocked lightly and pushed the door open.
 “I’m Cade Dawkins,” he offered as he took her in.
-She had on the white dress uniform shirt, a navy skirt and burgundy pumps.
-Brown curly hair, dark eyes, clearly too good looking to be my boss.
+She wore the white dress-uniform shirt, a navy skirt and burgundy pumps.
+Brown curly hair, dark eyes, clearly too good looking to be his boss.

 “Capt.
 Leah Rejene.”
 She shook his hand with a firm grip.
-“Pleasure to meet you.”
-She seemed to be sizing him up as the awkward silence filled the room.
+“I wanted to meet you.
+You come with a reputation.”
+She seemed to size him up as the awkward silence filled the room.

 “You’re aware of the Lake Elmo fatality this morning?”
 A nod.
 “May be nothing, but I’m seeing a red flag I can’t ignore.”

 “Crash—Sgt.
-Simpson—brought me out to the scene.
-The victim had spun off the road at approximately 2:30 a.m.
-Her vehicle had run aground in the ditch after spinning out on the highway.
-Initially it appears she was killed by the facial trauma brought on by the violent spin.
-However, her seatbelt was not fastened and yet there were seatbelt burns on her collarbone.
-And something about the way her clothes were… it looked as if she’d been groped.”
-Capt.
-Rejene winced.
+Simpson—called me out to the scene.
+The victim had gone off the road at approximately 2:30 a.m.
+Her vehicle ran aground in the ditch after spinning out on the highway.
+Initially, it appears she was killed by the facial trauma brought on by the violent spin.
+However, she was found with her seatbelt unfastened and yet there were seatbelt burns on her collarbone.
+And there was something about her clothes.”
+Cade hesitated.

 “Her skirt was pushed way up, her blouse was unbuttoned too far—too far for her coming from a work event.
-Our victim was an event planner and she had been hosting a banquet in downtown Minneapolis.”
+Our victim was an event planner and was at a banquet in downtown Minneapolis.”

 “Tell me about the road evidence.”

-“Straight section of two lane highway, yaw marks leading to an S pattern scuffs, as the victim tried to correct, then over corrected and ultimately lost control and goes off the road.”
+“Straight section of two-lane highway, yaw marks leading to S pattern scuffs.
+Crash said the victim tried to correct, then overcorrected and ultimately lost control and went off the road.”